 One of the main reasons a cookie spreads and becomes uneven in the oven is because the dough and butter were too warm and it melted and spread too quickly.
 When you chill the dough, the butter solidifies and it doesn't spread as much.

-For my high altiutde friends, add an extra 2 ½ TBSP of flour to also help your cookies from spreading too much in the oven.
+For my high altiutde friends, add an extra 2 ½ tablespoon of flour to also help your cookies from spreading too much in the oven.

 After 1 hour in the fridge, let the cookie sit at room temperature for 10 minutes before you bake them.